avinash201199/avinash201199/README.md

 | Repository Name      | Description |
 | :---:        |    :----   |
 | [Hacktoberfest Guide](https://github.com/avinash201199/Hacktoberfest-Guide)    | Beginner's guide to Hacktoberfest and contains list of repositories where you can contribute.
 | [To-Do-List](https://github.com/avinash201199/To-Do-List)    | This is a javascript TO-Do-List app , you can contribute to this project by adding some extra feature or by improving UI/UX.
-| [DSA Questions](https://github.com/avinash201199/DSA-Questions)      | Collection of data structure and algorithms questions.You can contribute by adding dsa questions.
 | [Portfolio Collection](https://github.com/avinash201199/Portfolio-Collection)      | This repository contains collection of portfolio's .
 You can add your own repository.
 | [Competition List](https://github.com/avinash201199/Competitions-and-Programs-List) | List of competitions for college students to participate and to enhance their skills. |
 | [Free courses with certificate](https://github.com/avinash201199/Free-courses-with-Certificates) | This repository contains list of free courses with certificates.
 Go ahead and add more courses in your knowledge. |